AliLotfi92/Deep_Variational_Information_Bottleneck/README.md

 # Deep-Variational-Information-Bottleneck

 This repository provides the implementation of Deep Variational Information Bottleneck.
 The main idea DVIB of is to impose a bottleneck (here in the dimension of latent space) through which only necessary information for the reconstruction of $X$ can pass.
-I tried to implement this as simply as possible so that _Information Bottleneck_ can be easily leveraged as a regularizer or metric for other projects.
+I tried to implement this is the simplest from so that _Information Bottleneck_ can be easily leveraged as a regularizer or metric for other projects.

 ### Requirements
 - $X$ is the input,